-Level 1 water restrictions have been in place for a number of weeks, and Council has been making a number of changes to its water usage.
-In addition to preparing a Water Efficiency Management Plan in conjunction with Hunter Water, Council has altered many of its processes across the organisation to save water.
+Level 1 water restrictions have been in place since September and Level 2 restrictions are expected to commence in January.
+Since September Council has been making a number of changes to its water usage.
+In addition to preparing Water Efficiency Management Plans in conjunction with Hunter Water and continuing to make use of water from Council bores for construction works and park maintenance, Council has altered many of its processes across the organisation to save water.

 Council is committed to continuous assessment of its water usage and the identification of further water saving initiatives.